The Black American Inventors, Scientists, and Engineers Who Changed the World - Part Two

 Shirley Ann Jackson was born on August 5, 1946, in Washington, D.C.

-She is both the first woman and the first African-American in this position.
+In 1999, Jackson became president of Rensselaer Polytechnic Institute.
+She was both the first woman and the first African-American in this position.

 21 - Benjamin Banneker: self-taught astronomer, scientist, inventor